 Any change or release that is required due to immediate security and stability issues will be deployed in an expedited manner, per Consensus Policies and temporary policies specifications within the Registry Agreement and Registrar Accreditation Agreement.
 In such cases, ICANN staff will collaborate with the community and consider throttling back on other implementations in the pipeline to ease the burdens of emergency changes.

-ICANN staff will continually review the CPIF and its documentation to encapsulate additional best-practices or to adjust the steps as a result of lessons learned with previous Consensus Policy projects.
+ICANN staff will continually review the implementation framework and related materials to encapsulate additional best-practices or to adjust the steps as a result of lessons learned with previous Consensus Policy projects.
+The current version of this framework will be available on ICANN’s implementation status webpage, which is currently in development.

 Roles and Responsibilities